Why More and More Restaurants Turn to Locally Sourced Produceadmin

 While there’s no industry consensus on this matter yet, we can at least agree that the closer the source, the higher the benefits.
 After all, it’s not just about getting the privilege of stamping a ‘locally sourced’ label on your brand page or menu, even though your ingredients travel long routes through the supply chain.
 You want to deliver real value, taste, and quality.

 With local foods (we really mean close-range!), you can stay true to your clientele and make some significant savings, too!
 So let’s take a quick look at the many benefits of staying local.

-The Many Benefits of Staying Local
+The Many Benefits of Locally Sourced Produce

 1. Faster, Fresher, Healthier & Tastier!

 We all know that commercially grown fruit and veggies are artificially engineered and treated with post-harvest preservatives to withstand long distances.
 Say no to all of that.
 People have been terrified of the thought of supermarket produce departments selling one-year-old apples, and they certainly wouldn’t be more pleased to know that restaurants resort to any similar practices.